geerlingguy/drupal-pi/README.md

 You need to download this repository to the Pi and run the included playbook to install and configure everything.

-  1. Clone the `drupal-pi` project: `git clone https://github.com/geerlingguy/drupal-pi.git && cd drupal-pi`
+  1. Clone the `drupal-pi` project: `git clone --branch docker https://github.com/geerlingguy/drupal-pi.git && cd drupal-pi`
   1. Copy `example.inventory` to `inventory`.
   1. (Optional) Create a `config.yml` and override any settings from `default.config.yml` as needed.
   1. Install required Ansible roles: `ansible-galaxy install -r requirements.yml`